Overseas Filipino Workers- How Do They Do It?

 I'm not getting used to it.
 But I consider this as a challenge to myself.

-It's my first time to stay in a flat wherein a lot of my kabayans and some other nationalities living in a single flat.
+It's my first time staying in a flat wherein a lot of my Kabayans and some other nationalities live in a single flat.
 Paying 650 Dirhams for a bed-space double decker in a room full of 8 people.
-I was like, "for real"?
+I was like, "For real"?

 "How can I survive?"

 But guess?
 I did it!
-I survive from these circumstances.
+I survive these circumstances.
 With the guidance of God and prayers.

-My Aunt was asking if how am I doing.
-Of course, i will tell her that I am fine.
+My Aunt was asking how am I doing.
+Of course, I will tell her that I am fine.
 Because I don't want to bother her.
-But in reality, Its the other way around
+But in reality, it is the other way around

 Imagine that?
 People in my country think that OFW is enjoying their life here.
-Going to these places, buying branded clothes, expensive pieces of jewellery and etcetera.
+Going to these places, buying branded clothes, expensive pieces of jewelry etcetera.
 For me, in my personal opinion.
-I think for some time, despite hard labour and earnings, you should treat yourself for somehow.
-Think it as a reward.
+I think for some time, despite hard labor and earnings, you should treat yourself somehow.
+Think of it as a reward.

-The fact that they don't know how its hard to work for a living in this country.
+The fact that they don't know how hard to work for a living in this country.

 I'm not saying that all people will judge this person but somehow people will think of it.
 Make sense.

-I cannot say all of Filipinos are having this situation in this country but of course, the majority of them happens like that.
+I cannot say all Filipinos are having this situation in this country but of course, the majority of them happen like that.
 I personally experienced it.

-For the first 3 months of working, i can say that I'm a little bit lazy to do these basic things that I never get used to it before.
-I need to get up early in the morning, cook my own food and packed lunch go to work and by the evening cook food for dinner.
+For the first 3 months of working, I can say that I'm a little bit too lazy to do these basic things that I never get used to before.
+I need to get up early in the morning, cook my own food pack lunch to go to work, and by the evening cook food for dinner by.

 People think that we are eating so fancy foods here.

-Reality check: I prefer to eat sardines with malungay for lunch with rice.
+Reality check: I prefer to eat sardines with malanga for lunch with rice.

-Or will eat kubos (Arabic Bread) or Roti (Flat Bread from India) because it is much cheaper (around 1 Dirham ) and you will get full easily.
-Its very economical.
+Or will eat kudos (Arabic Bread) or Roti (Flat Bread from India) because it is much cheaper (around 1 Dirham ) and you will get full easily.
+It's very economical.

 Time flies so fast and so does the salary.